evprado849/cse15l-lab-reports/lab-report-2-week-4.md

 **Relationship with Bug, Symptom, and Failure Input:**
-* A bug or multiple bugs can cause an error to crash the program or an unexpected output
 * Bug: Error / Faults in Computer Code/System
 * Symptom: Faulty Behavior in Program
 * Failure Input: Unexpected Input / Error Outputs